HyperDan-cyber/Ogheneovo-Oke-Eriemo-Cybersecurity-Portfolio/soc-investigations/brute-force-login-investigation.md

 # Lessons Learned

 This exercise improved my understanding of how SOC analysts investigate alerts, analyze suspicious activity, and communicate security findings.

+---

+## Evidence

+Screenshots and supporting evidence will be added from authorized training lab environments.